Tyris0001/Tyrisware/README.md

 - Couple of desync things (PhysicsSenderRate, NetworkIsSleeping etc.)
 - Aimviewer bypass (works)
 - other stuff
+- obs proof menu and visuals (some visuals)
 The source is shit don't ask me about setting it up or anything thanks.